|

 Mrs Busby - Care Assistant / SEN Support |

-Spring 2 Week2
+Spring 2 week 5

 This week was focused on giraffes and elephants within our theme of Safari.
 This means that we have looked at big or small and tall or short.
 Children have loved doing this with toy animals.
 We also have had lots of creative play incorporating nature due to the weather being so nice.
 Sensory play, as always, has been a big part of our week.
 We looked at scooping different items like an elephant using fine motor skills.
 Children also really liked threading beads this week, where we could look at patterns, size, and colour.
 As it was World Book Day, we had lots of focus on books.
 Children especially liked looking at the books outside in the sunshine.